angiokas/M2PowerSeries/Notes/tasks.md

 ## to-do for later
 - [ ] check out http://www2.macaulay2.com/Macaulay2/doc/Macaulay2-1.14/share/doc/Macaulay2/Divisor/html/index.html for ideas on displaying and constructors and documentation.
 - [ ]

+- [ ] Taking roots of and factoring  power series
+  - [ ] Dealing with field extensions on the fly
+  - [ ] Deciding if a power series is irreducible
+  - [ ] Factoring more generally

 ## Other
 - [ ] Other
   - [ ] Documentation